Spiders in the House

-At first glance, the Spider Pavilion appears to be a beautiful, sun-filled garden with winding pathways, but look closer and you’ll discover more than 500 spiders, some from right here in Los Angeles, and exotic spiders from as far away as Malaysia.
+At first glance, the Spider Pavilion appears to be a beautiful, sun-filled garden with winding pathways, but look closer and you’ll discover more than 500 spiders, from local beauties from right here in Los Angeles to glimmering golden silk orb-weavers from the other side of the country.
 You’ll see all this not behind glass, but in the wide open green space framed by a handsome, netted pavilion.
-Knowledgeable Gallery Interpreters will be on hand to guide visitors in this fascinating exploration of spiders in the Southland and beyond.
+Knowledgeable Museum Educators will be on hand to guide visitors in this fascinating exploration of spiders in the Southland and beyond.

-Most of the spiders in the Pavilion are orb weavers — spinning webs in that classic shape we recognize from Charlotte’s Web or Spider-Man.
-Remarkable feats of spider engineering include cone-shaped funnel webs and webs woven into golden silk that stretch one to three meters in length across bushes and tree branches.
+Most of the spiders in the Pavilion are orb-weavers — spinning webs in that classic shape we recognize from Charlotte’s Web or Spider-Man.
+Remarkable feats of spider engineering include cone-shaped funnel webs and webs woven into golden silk that stretch three to nine feet in length across bushes and tree branches.

 The silk woven by spiders is nothing short of miraculous.
 Scientists and engineers marvel at the strength and elasticity of spider silk, which exceeds the tensile strength of steel.
 In addition, spider silk does not illicit an immune response in the human body and could potentially be used for various surgical needs, such as artificial ligaments.
 In our homes, spiders serve as a form of pest control by feasting on invertebrates in our garages and snacking on flies and mosquitoes in our gardens and yards.